 By 1902 almost every street end marked the site of a pier extending off of Marginal Street out to the U.S. Pierhead line.
-These timber-framed finger piers were removed with the 1910 Pier Plan.
-However, there are extant piers extending west into the river from the current bulkheaded shoreline which were constructed in the early twentieth century.
+However, the timber-framed finger piers were removed between West 46th and West 54th Street with the early twentieth century Pier Plan.
+Between these two cross streets there are now ca. 1930 piers extending west into the river from the current bulkheaded shoreline.